 The School did not maintain the proper documentation required by statute and ADE's residency guideline.
-Of the 75 student files sampled, 31 did not have proper residency documentation, 23 did not have the residency reaffirmed annually, 12 did not have birth certificate documentation and 18 did not have immunization record documentation in their file.
-Table 4 (see page 9) lists the student file documentation maintained by the School for FY2019, FY2020 and FY2021.
+Of the 75 students sampled, 33 of the student files did not have the proper residency documentation, 16 of the student files did not have the residency reaffirmed annually, eight did not have a birth certificate in their file and five student files did not have immunization record documentation in their file.
+Table 4 lists the student file documentation maintained by the School for FY2019, FY2020 and FY2021.

-New School for the Arts and Academics
+Pine Forest Education Association, Inc.

 Student cumulative file documentation

 Fiscal years 2019, 2020 and 2021